santhoshreddy2834/To-Do-List/README.md

 This project demonstrates strong front-end development skills, UI/UX design understanding, and the ability to create lightweight yet functional web apps — making it an ideal showcase for technical interviews or portfolios.

+#How to run
+*You Can Directly GO LIVE in Vscode platform.